Do you wonder if you can eat potato leaves after tasting the delicious dishes of Pumpkin leaves?

 Generally, common poisoning symptoms develop after 7 to 19 hours of solanine intake via Potato leaves.

-Here are a few symptoms of solanine poisoning from the consumption of Potato leaves.
+Here are a few symptoms of solanine poisoning from consuming Potato leaves.

 - Burning and bitter sensation in the mouth and throat